klbcoding/CPF-Payroll-Management-System/DESIGN.md

 1. As this program uses SQLite, only one user would be able to access this database at any time.

 2. The tables within payroll.db are meant to be future-proof.
 But in the event that the user wishes to alter the type of a column, it will be impossible to do so without deleting the entire table as SQLite does not support modifying types.

+Copyright © 2024 Beh Kai Le Rinchen

+All rights reserved.
+No part of this software may be copied, redistributed or modified without written permission of the copyright owner.